How many times have you asked yourself, “Why can’t I just finish this? Or achieve that goal?” I know that feeling, it’s a nightmare.

 And did you know that historians believe that reading and writing are the foundation of civilization?
 Without literacy, we wouldn’t have a cultural identity or empathy for others, especially those from different times and places.

-So if you’re looking to adopt a reading habit, the best way to approach this is to start with what you enjoy.
+If you are ready to adopt a reading habit, the first thing to do is start with what you enjoy.
 Don’t worry too much about what you “should” read or what’s popular.
-For example, if you’re still reading this post without wanting to gouge your eyes out then you’re probably already enjoying reading, plus you’re noting the steps in this guide which is good because you should never have to force yourself to finish reading articles or books out of guilt or fear of looking stupid.
+Assuming you’re still reading this article without wanting to gouge your eyes out then you’re probably already enjoying reading.
+You’re also noting the steps in this guide and that’s a good start.
+You don’t have to force yourself to finish reading articles or books out of guilt or fear of looking stupid.
 Give yourself a chance to explore different genres and find what really sparks your interest.
+Personally, one reading rule I follow is reading the first chapter, and if I’m not feeling it by then, I simply move on to the next book on my list.
+Life’s too short to read what you can’t feel, not to mention there are so many amazing books out there to spend time on.

 04